The Phillips Collection welcomes visitors of all ages on-site and online.

 Take a break in the courtyard (weather permitting).

 Feel free to sit on the furniture or on the floor to engage with the artworks.
-Strollers are welcome in the museum.
+Strollers are welcome in the museum, except for the Rothko Room.
 Changing tables are in the restrooms on Sant Building Lower Levels 1 and 2 and House Floor 2L.
 Museum staff can help with directions.